ETX-ASU/ring-leader/README.md

 2. Converts the public key into the `JWK` format
 3. Configures your Heroku app with the private Key

-## Updating your App
+## Staring or Updating your App

-When you want to push a change, run the following command from the root of the project:
+When you want to start your app or push a change, run the following command from the root of the project:

 ```bash
 git push heroku <your current branch>:master